 The Purpose of Anti-Dumping and Countervailing Duties

-Both of these examples are problems in the market.
-The former is otherwise known as dumping, and the latter subsidizing.
+Both of these examples are problems that exist in the market.
+The former is otherwise known as dumping, and the latter, subsidizing.
 They don’t paint a pretty picture and you’d no doubt want to do something about them if they were happening to you, to give you the opportunity to compete fairly with the imported goods.
 Fortunately, SIMA was designed primarily to combat these two unsavory practices.

 Who Is Responsible for Enacting and Enforcing these Duties?